lbl-srg/obc/specification/source/cdl.rst

 Tags
 ^^^^
+[mg I am leaving your writeup and code examples here, since they explain the software implementation.
+I'm adding ``brick`` for relational tags, whereas ``haystack`` can be used for functionl tags.
+We'll need a section on how to use them and what the capabilities are, since this is likely hard to understand for non-coder control designers]

 CDL allows to tag declaration that instantiate [mg this seems usefull, I'd like to see the actual code to confirm that I'm understanding the fuctionality correctly.
 Is this a tag that varries for different instances of the same block in the same project?]